Reassessing Sub-Neptune Structure, Radii, and Thermal Evolution: Model description

 To determine the physical state of the iron core, we compare the calculated temperature profile with a melting curve, designating regions of the T-P profile that exceed the melting temperature as liquid and \textit{vice versa}.
 We use Simon's equation to parameterize the melting temperature of the core:

 where the reference temperature $T_{\rm{ref}}$ and the coefficients $a$ and $b$ are summarized in Table \ref{table:melt}.
 To incorporate the effects of impurities, primarily sulfur, we adjust the melting temperature of pure iron by a specific fraction.
-Previous studies \citep{Zhang22} on Earth's interior evolution suggest using 80\% of the pure iron melting temperature to accurately match the size of Earth's inner liquid iron, which we adopt as our default value for super-Earths and vary to examine its influence on the solidification timescale in Section \ref{res:core}.
+Previous studies \citep{Stevenson83, Stixrude14, Zhang22} on Earth's interior evolution suggest using 80\% of the pure iron melting temperature to accurately match the size of Earth's inner liquid iron, which we adopt as our default value for super-Earths and vary to examine its influence on the solidification timescale in Section \ref{res:core}.

-Given the interdependence of the physical states and temperature profile, we employ an iterative relaxation method for self-consistent calculations, initializing the physical states with the converged solution from the previous timestep.
-This iterative approach is crucial due to the sensitive nature of the solidification process.
+Given the interdependence of the physical states, temperature profiles and physical structures, we employ the iterative relaxation method described in Section \ref{subsec:structure} for self-consistent calculations of all these variables.
+This relaxation approach is crucial due to the sensitive nature of the solidification process.

-Density at each mass shell in each compositional layer is derived from the EOS, which relates density to pressure.
+Density at each mass shell in each compositional layer is derived from the EOS, which relates density to pressure at a reference temperature $T_0$.
+The density calculation also depends weakly on the temperature profile due to thermal perturbations.
+Thus, the full EOS is expressed as:

+where $P_{\rm{th}}$ represents the temperature-dependent thermal pressure.
+The thermal pressure terms are calculated using the Mie-Grüneisen-Debye model, expressed as:

+where the parameters for $E_{\rm{th}}$ are sourced from the references listed in Table \ref{table:EOS}.
+The density $\rho(P,T)$ is determined through linear interpolation of Eq. \ref{perturbation}.
 By integrating Eq. \ref{masscon} and \ref{hydrostatic}, we obtain the radius and pressure distributions.

-For computational efficiency, we have neglected the temperature-dependent thermal pressure in calculating the rock/iron density when generating the model results.
-However, in the full evolution model, we implemented the thermal pressure terms in the EOS using the Mie-Grüneisen-Debye model, with the parameters sourced from the references listed in Table \ref{table:EOS}.
+For computational efficiency, we have switched off the temperature-dependent thermal pressure when generating the model results.
 This simplification leads to an overestimation of density and an underestimation of temperature at low pressure levels and high temperatures by less than 5\%.
 The resulting impact on the planetary radius is minimal, typically on the order of 0.1\%, which is insignificant since the overall radius of most sub-Neptunes is primarily determined by the H/He envelope and radiative atmosphere, rather than the rock/iron core.

 For solid iron, we utilize the SESAME2140 EOS \citep{Lyon1992}, while for liquid iron, we adopt the third-order Birch-Murnaghan (BM3) formulation \citep{Birch1952}:

 This choice of EOS allows for accurate modeling of the pressure-density relationship in both solid and liquid states of iron, essential for understanding the thermal and structural properties of the core.